 Maintain Public Website of All Accreditation Results and Status for Each Institution.
-The Commission maintains a website where all accreditation site visit reports and actions taken by the COA are available to the public.
+For a number of years, the Commission has maintained a website where all accreditation site visit reports and actions taken by the COA is available to the public.
 The site includes the team report for each institution as well as the letter to the institution with the formal COA Action taken.
-The website is: https://info.ctc.ca.gov/fmp/accreditation/accreditation_reports.php
+The website is: https://info.ctc.ca.gov/fmp/accreditation/accreditation/reports.php